I Ching Oracle Result: Transformation from Hexagram 4 with Changing Lines 1, 2, 3, 4, 6 to Hexagram 55

 (Léi diàn jiē zhì, fēng.
 Jūn zǐ yǐ zhé yù zhì xíng.)

-“Thunder and lightning arrive together: The image of Abundance.
-The superior person settles legal cases and administers punishment.”
+"Thunder and lightning arrive together: peak.
+The superior person decides cases and carries out penalties."

 Peace and wisdom on your journey!